 When designing a database, one of the primary goals is to ensure that the data is stored in a way that minimizes data redundancy and improves data integrity.
-This is achieved through data normalization, which involves organizing data into tables to minimize data redundancy and dependency.
-However, in some cases, data normalization can lead to slower query performance, as the database needs to perform additional joins to retrieve the required data.
+Data normalization is a technique used to achieve this goal by organizing data into tables with well-defined relationships.
+However, in some cases, data normalization can lead to slower query performance due to the need to join multiple tables.
 This is where data denormalization techniques come into play.

 Introduction to Data Denormalization

 Data denormalization is the process of intentionally deviating from the principles of data normalization to improve the performance of a database.
-This involves storing redundant data or grouping data in a way that reduces the number of joins required to retrieve the data.
+This technique involves storing redundant data or grouping data in a way that reduces the number of joins required to retrieve the data.
 Data denormalization is often used in databases that require high performance, such as those used in e-commerce, social media, or real-time analytics applications.
-By denormalizing data, developers can reduce the time it takes to retrieve data, improve query performance, and increase the overall efficiency of the database.

 Types of Data Denormalization